hyperledger/web3j-openapi/README.md

 - Running the generated project
 - Sending HTTP requests using Curls or Swagger-UI

-**For more explanations**, check the documentation, this blog post, or the demo project.
+**For more explanations**, a well detailed documentation and a sample project are on the way.